 Promoting the well-being and resiliency of sexual-minority adolescents and young adults.

-PhD in Human Development from the University of Chicago
+PhD, Human Development, University of Chicago